brentmartin/CodeSchool/Try_jQuery/Lesson-4/readme.md

 ##4.20 Event Parameter I
 _250 PTS_
 Change the first event handler so that the function takes an event parameter.
 Then use that event to stop the second event handler from being called.

+##4.21 Event Parameter II
+_250 PTS_
+Let's add to this so that we prevent the browser from jumping to the top of the page when the link is clicked as well.